Theories behind the deaths of Eddie and Mike Graham abound to this day. Learn about the legacy and tragedy that befell this father and son.

 The ’80s is when the continuous squabbling and backstabbing amongst the power-hungry owners of the different NWA territories finally caught up to them.
 A young upstart by the name of Vincent K. McMahon in 1982 acquired Capitol Wrestling Co. from his father and split from the NWA.
 He decided to take his product national while disregarding the regional agreements held by the NWA owners since 1948.

-According to Mike Graham, in this Kayfabe Commentary shoot interview, Dusty Rhodes leaving Florida may have been the territory’s deathblow.
+According to Mike Graham, in a Kayfabe Commentary shoot interview, Dusty Rhodes leaving Florida may have been the territory’s death blow.

 Meanwhile, the WWF continued to purge the NWA and AWA of its stars to stem the tide in its favor further.
 On July 14th, 1984, to the horror of many fans and what would later be called "Black Saturday," the WWF took over the time slot on Superstation WTBS that once belonged to Georgia Championship Wrestling.
 By all accounts, Georgia was easily one of the top territories of the NWA.